kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 Use the worksheet and brainstorm these things:
 1. What experiences fulfill you and bring you joy and happiness?
-2. Who your role models and why?
+2. Who are your role models and why?
 What is it about them that you admire and seek to amplify in yourself?
 3. Dig deeper into the WHY behind your current goals.
 For example if you want to be rich, what is it about being rich that you really want?
 Is it freedom, admiration, power, etc?

 What values are behind the theme of your responses?
 You may want to stop here and research more about values or even take an assessment to help you understand yourself and what motivates you.
 If you already have a good handle on who you are, then go on to the next step.